pedro-abundio-wang/deep-learning/4 convolutional-neural-networks/Readme.md

     - Conv: `1x1x32` 5 filters.     `# The 1 x 1 Conv`
     - Output: `6x6x5`

-- The Network in Network is proposed in [Lin et al., 2013.
-Network in network]

 - It has been used in a lot of modern CNN implementations like ResNet and Inception models.

 - A 1 x 1 convolution is useful when: